mednche/AdvancedProgrammingSkills/AddinArcGIS/README.md

 Our addin displays the houses with the highest risk as a choropleth map, coloured by risk, and an associated sorted table.

+Note: you'll need to install arcpy and ArcGIS on your machine to run this script.